vseryakov/bkjs-wand/README.md

                     cmylk, srgb, hls, hwb
      - gravity - northwest, north, northeast, west, center, east, southwest, south, southeast

+  On return the callback will receive the image data if no outfile was specified or null, and the third argument if an object with the result image information: file, ext, height, width, orientation.
+The file where the image is sved will have the actual extention, if the outfile parameter contains invalid extention it will be replaced with the actual resulting image type.

 ```javascript
   require("bkjs-wand").resizeImage("a.png", { width: 120, height: 120 }, function(err, data, info) {